dapr/docs/daprdocs/content/en/operations/configuration/mount-volumes-to-sidecar.md

 {{% codetab %}}

-You can set the following annotations in your App deployment YAML:
+You can set the following annotations in your deployment YAML:
 1. **dapr.io/volume-mounts**: for read-only volume mounts
 1. **dapr.io/volume-mounts-rw**: for read-write volume mounts

+These annotations are comma separated pairs of `volume:path`.
 Make sure that the corresponding Volumes exist in the Pod spec.

 ```yaml
 apiVersion: apps/v1